-As a pilot program, amend the City Code to authorize the City Manager to issue a revocable permit for ambient entertainment, with conditions (i.e. like a special event permit); the following would apply to this option:
+Amend the City Code to authorize the City Manager to issue a revocable permit for ambient entertainment, with conditions (i.e. like a special event permit).
+The ordinance would include the following provisions:

-- Sunset or revisit ordinance in one year;

-- · Identify districts where permitted;

-- Limit to indoor restaurants only;

-- Establish maximum occupancy and hours; and

-- Establish a maximum number of permits issued by district.
+- Identify districts where permitted; - · Limit to indoor restaurants only; - · Establish maximum occupancy and hours; and - Establish a maximum number of permits issued by district.

-The following additional operating standards were presented on the floor, as part of option 1:
+The following additional operating standards were presented on the floor, in conjunction with Option 1:

-- 1. The permit process will be administered by the Tourism and Culture Department, in a manner similar to special event permits. - 2.
-Code Compliance shall be granted full access to the venue as a pre-condition of a permit. - 3.
-There will be a cap on the number of permits issued.
+1. The permit process will be administered by the Tourism and Culture Department, in a manner similar to special event permits.

+2. Code Compliance shall be granted full access to the venue as a pre-condition of a permit.

+3. Include a cap on the number of permits issued.

-Option 2: Create a Separate Definition for Ambient Entertainment
+Option 2: Create a Separate Definition for Ambient Entertainment entertainment":